-Incredibly honest, detailed first-person stories about the tough, everyday stuff you’ve struggled with (and maybe still do).
-Rather than pretending to have all the answers, writers will show how they are making strides, both small and large, to reach a place that’s satisfying, healthy, and good for them.
-These are not the shiny, before-and-after stories with perfectly happy endings that you see in women’s magazines.
+Honest, detailed first-person stories about the tough, everyday stuff you’ve struggled with (and are maybe still struggling with).
+Rather than pretending to have all the answers, our writers show how they’re trying to figure things out.
+These aren’t the shiny, before-and-after stories with perfectly happy endings that you see in most magazines.

 Why I Ran a Marathon, Qualified for Boston, and May Never Race Again

 What It’s Really Like to Work Out for the First Time Ever as an Adult

 These provide a fresh (and often funny) take on a wide range oftopics—from dating to depression to running a 5K.
 Writers will translate their experiences with a subject into a smart list of all the things you need to know about it.

 Please submit the following to pitches[@]greatist.com: